 Finding the right lawyer to help you is an important part of the process.
 You need to be sure that your lawyer is on your side, understands your wishes and feelings and is the right fit for you temperamentally.
 Your lawyer needs to be someone you can turn to but who is not afraid to give you difficult advice which ultimately will be in your best interests.

-DMH Stallard can provide you with a mediation service but if litigation is inevitable, we have a team that is ready and able to help you and we can of course provide you with more information about our services.
+DMH Stallard can provide you with a mediation service but if litigation is inevitable, we have a team that is ready and able to help you and we can of course provide you with more information about our range of family law services, including divorce law, financial dispute resolution and child dispute law.